 Johnson’s fascination with Mars began as a child in Kentucky, turning over rocks with her father and looking at planets in the night sky.
 She now conducts fieldwork in some of Earth’s most hostile environments, such as the Dry Valleys of Antarctica and the salt flats of Western Australia, developing methods for detecting life on other worlds.
 Here, with poetic precision, she interlaces her own personal journey—as a female scientist and a mother—with tales of other seekers, from Percival Lowell, who was convinced that a utopian society existed on Mars, to Audouin Dollfus, who tried to carry out astronomical observations from a stratospheric balloon.
 In the process, she shows how the story of Mars is also a story about Earth: This other world has been our mirror, our foil, a telltale reflection of our own anxieties and yearnings.

 Empathetic and evocative, The Sirens of Mars offers an unlikely natural history of a place where no human has ever set foot, while providing a vivid portrait of our quest to defy our isolation in the cosmos.

 About the Author

-Sarah Stewart Johnson is an assistant professor of planetary science at Georgetown University.
+Sarah Stewart Johnson is an associate professor of planetary science at Georgetown University.
 A former Rhodes Scholar and White House Fellow, she received her PhD from MIT and has worked on NASA’s Spirit, Opportunity, and Curiosity rovers.
 She is also a visiting scientist with the Planetary Environments Lab at NASA’s Goddard Space Flight Center.
 She won a Whiting Award in Nonfiction for her first book, The Sirens of Mars.

 “Beguiling . . . beautifully written.”—The Times (U.K.)